canonical/grafana-agent-k8s-operator/INTEGRATING.md

 The information exchanged through the `loki_push_api` interface can be broken down into two parts:

-  - Grafana Agent charm provides an [endpoint URL](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push) to receive log from charms running [Loki clients](https://grafana.com/docs/loki/latest/clients/).
+  - Grafana Agent charm provides an [endpoint URL](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push) to receive logs from charms running [Loki clients](https://grafana.com/docs/loki/latest/clients/).
   - Grafana Agent charm may also receive alert rules which tell when to raise alerts.
 These rules are read from a directory named `loki_alert_rules`, if present at the top level, within the client charm's source (`src`) directory.